Needs a Better Description

 - A girlfriend of Daphne Moon's in Frasier is an Australian model in Seattle - but played by an American actress whose Australian accent is every bit as shaky as Daphne's English one.

 - In the Poirot TV series adaptation of Agatha Christie's Peril at End House, British actors Jeremy Young and Carol MacReady play Australians.

 - Crash Bandicoot.
-Literally none of Dingodile's voice actors were Australian, and literally all of them were American.
+None of Dingodile's voice actors were Australian, and were all in fact American.